 1. You buy something that goes up in value.

 For example, if you bought Microsoft stock (MSFT) when they had an IPO, then you would not get dividends for 17 years.
 Not getting a monthly income doesn’t mean that it wasn’t an investment.

-During those 17 years, your money would have grown to more than 480 times your initial investment in December of 1999 or 200 times by the first dividend payment.
-Amazon has not paid dividends at all in more than 20 years since the IPO.
+During those 17 years, your money would have grown to over 480 times your initial investment in December 1999.
+Or 200 times by the first dividend payment.
+Amazon has not paid dividends at all in over 20 years since the IPO.
 So, according to Kiyosaki, it’s not an investment.

 2. You buy something that saves you money.

-Here’s your home as an investment example, when you buy a house then you have loan payments.
+Here’s your home as an investment example; when you buy a house, then you have loan payments.
 These payments may seem like rent.
 Except that when you pay for the home, you are buying it.
-Sure, part of this amount is interest, but every time you pay a mortgage payment you put some of that money in the bank called your home.
+Sure, part of the mortgage payment is interest.
+However, with every payment you put some of that money in the bank called your home.

 Now, when you look at the two options, you may realize that your home is both.
 It appreciates over time, and you save on the rent.